I get asked from time to time about the wine accessories I use. Most frequently the wine glasses I own and the bottle opener I use.

 My current wine fridge is this little 14-bottle cooler from BLACK+DECKER.

-Is this a wine essential?
+Is this wine accessory essential?
 Well, probably not to be honest but it certainly makes life a bit easier if you want your whites ready at serving temperature.

 I only keep some white wines in here and have them ready to go at a moments notice!